Surviving-Mars-Mods/Big-Domes-For-All/README.md

 ![Thumbnail](Images/thumbnail.png)

-## Template Mod
- - Template Point 1
+## Big Domes For All
+ Allows building of big domes without breakthroughs.

 ### Description:
-This is a super great mod!
+Domes unlocked:
+  - Trigon
+  - Oval
+  - Diamond

 ### Options:
-This mod has lots of options!
+This mod has no options!

-    Pick Your Poision
-        Yummy
-        Yucky

 ## Notes:
 If you have any feedback please contact me directly instead of reporting the mod.
 I'm always happy to take requests as well.<br>